The answer is depressing. You have only a few days before you suffer.

 – Monte in Minnesota

-Tendayi Kapfidze, LendingTree Mortgage Expert, responds…
+Tendayi Kapfidze, LendingTree Mortgage Expert and Chief Economist, responds…

 Sometimes the shortest questions come with the most brutal answers.
 In Monte’s case, there’s no good answer.
 “Trouble arises” right away when you miss a mortgage payment.